mm21/trilium-alchemy/doc/sdk/guide/declarative-notes.md

 (leaf-notes)=
 ## Leaf notes

 If you design a note hierarchy using this approach, you might want to designate some "folder" notes to hold user-maintained notes.
-Set {obj}`Note.leaf` or {obj}`BaseNoteMixin.leaf` to indicate this, in which case using {obj}`children` or {obj}`child` will raise an exception.
+Set {obj}`Note.leaf` or {obj}`BaseDeclarativeMixin.leaf` to indicate this, in which case using {obj}`children` or {obj}`child` will raise an exception.

 For example, this would be necessary for a list of contacts: